Aravinda de Silva: International career

 In the quarter-finals Sri Lanka defeated England by five wickets, the first time they had ever beaten England outside Sri Lanka.

 Their semi-final opponent was India, which had beaten Pakistan in their quarter-final match.
 Winning the toss at Eden Gardens, Calcutta, India selected to field and had a very good start with Javagal Srinath dispatching the Sri Lankan opening pair for only one run.
 Coming in at number four, de Silva lead the Sri Lankan recovery hitting 66 runs from 47 balls as Sri Lanka set a target of 252 runs for India to chase.
 His 66 runs does not really stand out in statistics tables, however is regarded as one of his finest innings.
 In their response, the batsmen of India failed to score with the exception of Tendulkar (65 runs).

 After India had collapsed to 120 runs for 8 wickets at 34.1 overs, a densely packed home crowd vented their anger by throwing bottles on to the outfield and setting fire to the seating.
 Eventually the match referee Clive Lloyd had to abandon the game and Sri Lanka won by default.

 However, the highlight of his career was almost certainly the 1996 World Cup Final against Australia, where he took 3 wickets for 42 runs (including the Australian captain Mark Taylor and the future captain Ricky Ponting), two catches and then followed that with 107 not out with the bat to secure Sri Lanka a convincing 7 wicket victory, thereby clinching the World Cup, and also the Man of the Match award.

 His role in the final was recognised by Wisden in 2002 as the eighth most significant batting performance in ODI cricket while his bowling was ranked 82nd in Wisden top 100 bowling chart.

 De Silva's eight centuries makes him the top century scorer against Pakistan, against a bowling attack spearheaded by Imran Khan, Wasim Akram, Waqar Younis and Abdul Qadir.
 His highest test score of 267 was made at Basin Reserve in 1991 against New Zealand.
 He scored another double century in his final Test innings as well as picking up a wicket with his final delivery in Test cricket (against Bangladesh in 2002), thus retiring with a place in cricket's history secure – from all international cricket after the 2003 Cricket World Cup.

 Recognition

 De Silva was selected as one of the five Wisden Cricketers of the Year in 1996 and one of the five Sri Lankan cricketers named on the prestigious list.

 The Wisden list of top 100 batting performances contains six entries for him, only one less than the West Indies batsman Viv Richards.
+In 2023 De Silva was inducted into ICC Hall of Fame, making him the 4th Sri Lankan to receive that honor.